 When you make a bitcoin transaction, you are sending funds to a bitcoin wallet address controlled by another person.
 When you pay a BitPay invoice, that other person is BitPay.
 An Unspent Transaction Output (UTXO) is the payment a wallet receives and then transfers away from the receiving bitcoin address.
-This is the unit of bitcoin which can actually be used in another bitcoin transaction.
+This is the unit of bitcoin which a wallet can then actually use in another bitcoin transaction.

 Didn't I already pay my miner fee?

-If you're concerned about additional network costs on your BitPay payments, we strongly recommend making bitcoin purchases in larger increments to offset the cost across a larger value.
+If you want to reduce extra network costs on your BitPay payments, we recommend making bitcoin purchases in larger groups.
+This will offset the cost across a larger value.
 So instead of making ten $10 payments, try to make two $50 payments or one $100 payment.

-Any additional payments you have to make to the BitPay invoice will also be charged the network cost.
+For any extra payments you have to make to the BitPay invoice, BitPay will add them to the network cost.
 To avoid paying the network cost twice, be sure to pay the exact BTC amount requested on the BitPay invoice.
-A good way to ensure that you do not overpay or underpay a BitPay invoice is to scan the QR code on the BitPay invoice.
+To make sure you don't overpay or underpay, scan the QR code on the BitPay invoice.
 We also recommend paying with a payment-protocol compatible wallet like the BitPay app.